probably-nothing-labs/denormalized/README.md

 ### Running an example

-1. Start the custom docker image that contains an instance of kafka along with with a script that emits some sample data to kafka `docker build -t emgeee/kafka_emit_measurements:latest .`
+1. Start the custom docker image that contains an instance of kafka along with with a script that emits some sample data to kafka `docker run --rm -p 9092:9092 --name emit_measuremetns emgeee/kafka_emit_measurements:latest`
 2. Run a [simple streaming aggregation](./examples/examples/simple_aggregation.rs) on the data using denormalized: `cargo run --example simple_aggregation`

 ### Checkpointing